QHarshil/SemanticSearch-Java/docs/ARCHITECTURE.md

 1. Client submits a search query through the SearchController
 2. SearchController validates the request and passes it to SearchService
 3. SearchService requests vector embedding for the query from EmbeddingService
-4. EmbeddingService calls OpenAI API to generate the embedding
+4. EmbeddingService calls the embedding provider to generate the embedding
 5. SearchService performs a vector similarity search in Elasticsearch
 6. SearchService retrieves matching document metadata from PostgreSQL
 7. Ranked search results are returned to the client